dkondor/txedges/README.md

 # txedges
 Join Bitcoin transaction inputs and outputs to create an approximate weighted graph between addresses.

 This program converts the list of transaction inputs and outputs to a list of directed weighted edges between addresses.
-Input is expected in the format similar to the files available at https://senseable2015-6.mit.edu/bitcoin/.
+Input is expected in the format similar to the files available at https://doi.org/10.5061/dryad.qz612jmcf or https://senseable2015-6.mit.edu/bitcoin/.
 Notably, transaction IDs and address IDs are expected to be nonnegative integers with the special address value -1 also accepted (this denotes addresses that could not be decoded in the aforementioned dataset).
 No special handling is performed for this special value, i.e. all appearances of address -1 are treated as it was a normal address.
 Currently, transaction IDs are expected to be less than 2^32, while address IDs are expected to be less than 2^31.
 The input files are expected to be sorted by transaction IDs.

 Output is written to the standard output as TSV with columns: txID, in\_addr, out\_addr, weight